 136,000 varieties of cultivated rice and wild rice species are currently stored at the International Rice Gene Bank. (source) Classified by genetics, color, thickness, grain length, stickiness, aroma, method of growing, etc. researchers from all over the world gather here to study, develop, and collaborate and learn about rice.

 Despite such an enormous number, the most popular and widely grown rice variety for human consumption is Asian rice, Oryza sativa (with more than 40,000 varieties).
 Asian rice has two major subspecies, indica and japonica.
 Distinguished by length and stickiness, indica rice is long-grain and not sticky while japonica is short-grained and sticky (aka glutinous).

-Types of indica rice include basmati and jasmine rice while examples (cultivars) of japonica rice include arborio and Calrose rice, among others.
+Types of indica rice include basmati rice and jasmine rice while examples (cultivars) of japonica rice include arborio rice and Calrose rice, among others.

 In this post I’ll be sharing the most popular types of rice you are likely to find at your local supermarket.
 But first, let’s go over their most important defining characteristics.

 RELATED: How to Cook Perfect Rice on the Stove